I am a history major at a local university. Do I need to get a second degree in the sciences in order to apply to your program?

 We require 250 hours of direct patient care.
 The hours may come from one experience or a combination of experiences and may be voluntary or paid work.
 If you are starting the process of gaining direct patient care experience, you may want to consider a skill or certification that will enable you to work directly with patients.

 What types of direct experience are preferred?

 We prefer that you have direct patient contact in a direct clinical or patient care setting.
 Below are examples of desirable and acceptable patient experiences.
-Contact admissions officer Lauren Huber with any questions you may have.
+Contact admissions officer Katie Spolidoro with any questions you may have.